-Another way to invest in the stock market
+Another way to invest

 Another option is to use some home equity to invest.
 Home equity is simply the portion of your home that you’ve paid off.
 As your home’s value increases and you pay down your mortgage, your equity grows.

 Using that equity as collateral, you can ask a lender to let you borrow a large sum of money — using what’s called a home equity loan.